adamsilver/fdpb/03-book-a-flight.md

 If the select box was completely unnecessary, we could have just removed it from the Document using Javascript.
 But if we did it this way (or by using `display: none`) it wouldn't be sent to the server.

-Instead, the `vh` (short for visally hidden) class contains a special set of properties, carefully devised to hide the element visually, while still being perceivable to the server once submitted.
-This way, it's also still perceivable to screen reader and keyboard users.
+Instead, the `vh` (short for visually hidden) class contains a special set of properties that hide the element visually, while still being perceivable to the server once submitted.
+This way, it's also still accessible to screen reader and keyboard users.

 ```CSS
 .vh {